Aronnax9000/Vega816/README.md

 # VegaSMP BB816
 A Multiprocessed Implementation of the Kohlbecker 65816 Breakout Board.

 Adrien Kohlbecker has developed a breakout circuit board for the WDC 65C816 microprocessor.
 The breakout board preserves and exposes all of the 65C816's control, address, and data lines.
-Almost all signals (except VDA and VPA) are provided on a convenient row of breakout pins, and the exceptions are exposed in labeled traces on the PCB.
+Almost all signals are provided on a convenient row of breakout pins: the only two exceptions are exposed in labeled connection points on the PCB.

+The 65816 processor, new in 1983, offered features never exploited in its only two to-market implemntations, the Super NES and Apple IIgs.

+* The ABORT feature provided the capability for the 65816 to be used in the design of secure multi-uer operating systems, with security enforced in hardware

 The goal of the Vega project is to apply the Kohlbecker breakout board in a multiple-processor environment, supporting up to four 65C816 CPUs, but with a view towards providing a generally useful bus mastering interface upon which a community of 65XX aware devices might operate.